FREE RESOURCE

 -

-Train leaders (or indeed anyone who aspires to leadership)
+Train leaders (or indeed anyone who aspires to leadership) and address the implications of power dynamics

 -